AtishaRajpurohit/multimodal-rag/README.md

-# FaceMatch: AI-Powered Facial Recognition & Multimodal Description System
+# FaceScribe: AI-Powered Facial Recognition & Multimodal Description System

 ## Overview

-FaceMatch is a modular Python application that demonstrates how to build end-to-end facial recognition workflows using modern deep-learning and vector-database technologies.
+FaceScribe is a modular Python application that demonstrates how to build end-to-end facial recognition workflows using modern deep-learning and vector-database technologies.
 At its core, the project provides tools to:

 - **Detect and embed faces** in images
 - **Create a labelled reference dataset** of facial embeddings